bediger4000/alien_words/README.md

 ## Analysis

-The only way I can see to do this is to compare characters in adjacent pairs of words.
+The only way I can see to do this is to compare characters in adjacent pairs of words to determine lexical "less than" relationships.
-So compare characters in word 0 and word 1, characters in words 1 and 2, 2 and 3, etc.

-If the first character of an adjacent pair of words is different, unknown language letter `word[n][0]`  is lexically less than unknown language letter `word[n+m][0]`.
+If the first character of an adjacent pair of words is different, unknown language letter `word[n][0]`  is lexically less than unknown language letter `word[n+1][0]`.
-Note that index `n` is numerically less than `n+m`.
 The initial letters of the sorted list of words have a "less than" relationship, but there could be gaps.
 Perhaps the unknown language only has words with some letters in the initial position.